📋 Article Contents

 Wi-Fi channels are like lanes on a highway - when everyone uses the same lane, it becomes congested.
 The same is true with your Wi-Fi.
 When your router broadcasts, it does so in specific "lanes" called channels.

-There are two main types of frequencies: 2.4GHz (slower but with longer range) and 5GHz (faster but with shorter range).
-Each frequency has its own channels, and choosing the right one can make a difference in your experience.
+There are two main types: the 2.4GHz (slower but with greater range) and the 5GHz (faster but with shorter range).
+Each type has its own channels, and choosing the right one can make a difference in your experience.

 When multiple networks use the same channel, "conflicts" occur that slow down all connections.
-By finding a less crowded channel, you avoid these conflicts.
+By finding a less crowded channel, you avoid these conflicts and enjoy a faster connection.

 🔍 When do we need to change Wi-Fi channel?